artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo/README.md

 3. Download the websockets library compiled for Windows, which is provided in Releases as a zip file called *LibWebSockets_Windows10.zip*.
    - Unzip the file and move the whole folder (*LibWebSockets_Windows10*) into the current folder (*RVfpga-sim-addons-main/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo*).
    - Then, add to the PATH environment system variable the route to folder *RVfpga-sim-addons-main/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo/LibWebSockets_Windows10/libwebsockets/build/bin*.
-   - Finally, in a Cygwin terminal, go into the current folder and copy the library to the Cygwin System:
+   - Finally, in a Cygwin terminal (you can go into your Windows user by running: ``` cd /cygdrive/c/Users/<your-user> ```), go into the current folder and copy the library to the Cygwin System:

 ```
       cp LibWebSockets_Windows10/libwebsockets/build/lib/libwebsockets.dll.a /usr/lib/gcc/x86_64-pc-cygwin/10/